learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ### Scaling our dataset

-Recall that K-means clustering is heavily affected by scaling.
+Recall that k-means clustering is heavily affected by scaling.
 Since the clustering algorithm is distance-based, this makes sense.
 Let's use `StandardScaler` to scale our dataset and then try our clustering again and see if the results are different.

 In the cells below:

 * Import and instantiate [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) and use it to transform the dataset
-* Instantiate and fit K-means to this scaled data, and then use it to predict clusters
+* Instantiate and fit k-means to this scaled data, and then use it to predict clusters
 * Calculate the adjusted Rand score for these new predictions